organisciak/Scripting-Course/labs/02-database-intropython-lab.md

 %sql sqlite://
 ```

+    The sql extension is already loaded.
+To reload it, use:
+      %reload_ext sql

+    'Connected: None@None'

 That installs a special command to connect to SQLite, loads it, and connects to a temporary database.

 Now, if you have `%%sql` at the start of a code cell, it will run SQL in your connected database.